rkalescky/documentation/applications/python.rst

 ---------------

 There are several Python versions installed on M2.
 By default, the CentOS system Python is available.
-Additional high-performance implementations of Python are available via ``module load python/2`` or ``module load python/3`` for Python 2.7 and Python 3.6 respectively.
+Additional high performance implementations of Python are available via ``module load python/2`` or ``module load python/3`` for Python 2.7 and Python 3.6 respectively.
 These Anaconda-based implementations also support conda environments, which allow for specific